-Using an interdisciplinary framework, current theories and concepts of health, nutrition, health behaviour and behavioural change in individuals, practitioners, and organizations will be explored.
-An understanding of the social psychological processes that may facilitate or impede health maintenance in individuals and populations will be developed.
-Behavioural change practice and research will be critically examined within a systemic, ethical and personal context.
+Using an interdisciplinary framework, current theories and concepts of health, health behaviour and behavioural change in individuals, practitioners, and organizations will be explored with current theories of health communication and program evaluation to better understand the processes that may facilitate or impede health maintenance in individuals and populations.
+Behavioural change practice and its evaluation will be critically examined within systemic, ethical and personal contexts.
 1 Credit